Skip to content

 npx @biomejs/biome format --write <files>

-You can lint and apply safe fixes to files and directories using the lint command with the --apply:
+You can lint and apply safe fixes to files and directories using the lint command with the --write option:

 Terminal window

-You can apply both of them by leveraging the check command:
+You can run both of them by leveraging the check command:

 Terminal window